Jared Leto to play The Joker in 'Zack Snyder's Justice League' | NME

 HBO Max confirmed in May that it would release the movie next year after successful campaigning by fans and Hollywood actors.

 THR added that the project will air as a four-episode event series next year.
-Sources also claimed to the publication that Jon Berg and Geoff Johns – two producers who were involved with the original theatrical movie – will not receive producer credits on the new cut.
+Sources also claimed that Jon Berg and Geoff Johns – two producers who were involved with the original theatrical movie – will not receive producer credits for the new cut.

 Snyder executive produced Suicide Squad with his wife, Deborah, in 2016.
 The film was intended to tie into an overall DC Cinematic Universe that Snyder had been helming.